michael-zolfo/test_markdown/Apple Music Content Tagging Proposal_mz1.md

 ## Conclusion

-After reading through this content tagging recommendation for non-music assets document, The Apple Music Team should hopefully be better equipped with an understanding of the content structure and tagging construct to the SHF process.
+After reading through this content tagging recommendation for non-music assets document, The Apple Music Team should be better equipped with an understanding of the content structure and tagging construct to the Super Hi-Fi process.
 If there are questions or additions that you feel can be added to the reference document, please be in touch and we can certainly continue to update this document.